Removing Mold and Mildew Stains

 First, rinse the surface with water in order to make it easier to remove the tougher stains.
 Then apply the solution to the mold and mildew stains, whether it be on your vinyl floor or the siding outside of your home.
 Let the solution sit on the surface for a bit and then scrub with a bristle brush while wearing rubber gloves to protect your skin.
 Afterward, rinse off the solution and if needed, repeat the process until the stains are gone.

 Schedule a Free Mold Inspection Today

 Stains from mold and mildew can be a nuisance to deal with, but with a bit of time and these cleaning methods, you can remove them!
 Mold can grow everywhere and it’s not as easy to remove if there are larger quantities of it.
-So if you suspect that you have mold in your home and you live in Fresno or San Francisco, California, contact our experts at My Pure Environment to schedule a free inspection today.
+So if you suspect that you have mold in your home and you live in Santa Clara, California, contact our experts at My Pure Environment to schedule a free inspection today.